supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ![Create resource](./media/lab13-arch.PNG)

-## Exercise 1: Set a conditional access policy to block an user from accessing Office 365
+## Exercise 1: Set a conditional access policy to block a user from accessing Office 365

 ### Task 1: Confirm that the user has access to Office 365